The Menu-Size Complexity of Revenue Approximation: Introduction

 As familiar economic institutions move to computerized platforms, they are reaching unprecedented sizes and levels of complexity.
 These new levels of complexity often become the defining feature of the computerized economic scenario, as in the cases of spectrum auctions and ad auctions.
 The use of the word ``complexity'' here is intentionally vague, and can refer to a wide variety of computational, informational, or descriptive measures of complexity.
 A high-level goal of the field of ``Economics and Computation'' is to analyze such measures of complexity and understand the degree to which they are indeed a bottleneck to achieving desired economic properties.

 This paper studies exactly such a question in the recently well-studied scenario of pricing multiple items.
 The scenario is that of a monopolist seller who is selling $n$ items to a single additive buyer.
 The buyer has a private value $v_i$ for each item $i$, where each $v_i$ is distributed according to a commonly known prior distribution $F_i$, independently of the values of the other items.
-The valuation of the buyer is assumed to be additive, so that her value for a subset $S$ of the items is simply $\sum_{i \in S} v_i$, and the seller's goal is to design an ``auction'' (really just a a pricing scheme) that maximizes her revenue.
-The classical economic analysis \citep{Myerson81} shows that for a single item, the optimal auction is simply to sell the item at some fixed price.
-On the other hand, when there is more than a single item, it is known that the optimal auction may be surprisingly complex, randomized, and unintuitive \citep{MM88,Tha04,MV06,GK14,GK15,HR15,DDT13}.
+The valuation of the buyer is assumed to be additive, so that her value for a subset $S$ of the items is simply $\sum_{i \in S} v_i$, and the seller's goal is to design an ``auction'' or ``mechanism'' (really just a pricing scheme) that maximizes her revenue.
+The classical economic analysis \citep{Myerson81} shows that for a single item, the optimal mechanism is simply to sell the item at some fixed price.
+On the other hand, when there is more than a single item, it is known that the optimal mechanism may be surprisingly complex, randomized, and unintuitive \citep{MM88,Tha04,MV06,GK14,GK15,HR15,DDT13}.

-A significant amount of recent work has studied whether ``simple'' auctions may yield at least an approximately optimal revenue.
-Following a sequence of results \citep{chawla10b,hart-nisan-a,LY13}, it was shown by \cite{BILW} that one of the following two ``simple'' auctions always yields at least a constant fraction ($\nicefrac{1}{6}$) of the optimal revenue: either sell all items as a single take-it-or-leave-it bundle (for some carefully chosen price) or sell each item separately for its Myerson price.
-This was further extended (with different constants) to the case of multiple buyers \citep{Y15} and to buyers with sub-additive valuations \citep{RW15}, but is in contrast to the case where the item values are distributed according to a joint (correlated) distribution, a case for which no finite approximation is possible by finite auctions \citep{pricerand,hart-nisan-b}.
+A significant amount of recent work has studied whether ``simple'' mechanisms may yield at least approximately optimal revenue.
+Following a sequence of results \citep{chawla10b,hart-nisan-a,LY13}, it was shown by \cite{BILW} that one of the following two ``simple'' mechanisms always yields at least a constant fraction ($\nicefrac{1}{6}$) of the optimal revenue: either sell all items as a single take-it-or-leave-it bundle (for some carefully chosen price) or sell each item separately for its Myerson price.
+This was further extended (with different constants) to the case of multiple buyers \citep{Y15} and to buyers with sub-additive valuations \citep{RW15,CZ17}, but is in contrast to the case where the item values are distributed according to a joint (correlated) distribution, a case for which no finite approximation is possible by simple mechanisms \citep{pricerand,hart-nisan-b}.